davdtheemonk/Dealflow/README.md

    - Once the Vercel integration is set up, I navigated to the Checkly dashboard.
    - Create new monitors or select existing ones to run against my deployed Vercel applications.
-   - Configure the monitors to perform checks or End-to-End (E2E) tests on the relevant URLs or endpoints of my Vercel deployments.
+   - Configured the monitors to perform checks or End-to-End (E2E) tests on the relevant URLs or endpoints of my Vercel deployments.

 4. **Set Up GitHub Actions for VERCEL**